 You sit at your desk, thinking about how this unsolicited inquiry has distracted you from running your business for 6-8 weeks.
-How this professional business buyer has cost you $10,000 worth of accounting and legal bills, you begin to realize your chances of actually closing the deal was something like 2 out of 300.
+This unsolicited inquiry has cost you $10,000 worth of accounting and legal bills.
+You now face the reality of unsolicited inquiries where only 2 of 300 inquires result in a transaction.
 These are terrible odds!

-And then it strikes you why business owners who are serious sellers engage an experienced advisor to help prepare the marketing materials and create the scale of outreach necessary to attract the hundreds of potential buyers needed to get a deal closed.
+And then it strikes you why business owners who are serious sellers engage an experienced advisor.
+Getting help preparing the marketing materials and the outreach necessary to attract the hundreds of potential buyers takes experience and an extensive professional network.